kchu100/SQL/README.md

 &emsp;&emsp; **Many-to-many:** Each record in both the tables can relate to many numbers of records in another table.

 **Normalization:** process of removing redundant data by splitting the table in a well-defined maner.
 Saves storage space.
-&emsp;&emsp;
 **De-Normalization:** process of adding up redundant data to speed up complex queries in order to acheive better performance.

 # SQL
 **What is SQL?**
-Structured Query language, SQL is an ANSI(American National Standard Institute)
+- Structured Query language, SQL is an ANSI(American National Standard Institute)
 standard programming language that is designed specifically for storing and managing the data
 in the relational database management system (RDBMS) using all kinds of data operations.